hall-lab/svtools/TieredMerging.md

 ```

 ## Final sorting and merging
 After this step you will have one output file per batch.
 However, these files will _not_ contain genotypes so you'll need to specify additional options to ensure that they are properly combined.
-In the example below, we assume the input is a file containing the paths to each merged batch.
+In the example below, we assume the input is a file containing the paths to each merged batch. **NOTE:** This step _requires_ that the SNAME field be present in your input files in order to weight the merging correctly.

 ```
 svtools lsort -r -f file_of_merged_batches --batch-size 1